kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 63: August 11, 2020

+**Today's Progress**: I finished section 14.
+I worked on more testing exercises and I think I'm done with the TDD intro.
+It was a good way to familiarize with that!

+**Thoughts**: Chloe x Halle made their way to this coding related sections haha.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/5554b3e045f7329fa13bb381f087895a8c885560)

+---

 ### Day 62: August 10, 2020

 **Today's Progress**: I worked section 14.
 I did some TDD exercises.
 TDD is a very good way to start writing clean code but at the same time it's very counter intuitive to thing of code like that for me personally.